You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • If at least one of your parents has lived in Germany for at least 8 years before the birth of the child

 When getting this type of citizenship, it is vital to consider that the child may have to choose the parents’ citizenship or the citizenship of Germany when they are between the ages of 18 and 23 years old.
-Applying for dual citizenship in Germany is a complex topic and dependent on many factors.
+Applying for dual citizenship in Germany is complex and depends on many factors.
 Many countries do not permit dual citizenship and will force you to give up citizenship of that country when acquiring German citizenship.
 At the same time, others do not allow you to give up citizenship.
 Our legal team advises on all matters relating to dual citizenship and can be reached through our contact details below.

-How to get German Citizenship by Naturalization
+How to get German Citizenship by Residency

 A person can apply if: